-In each of the sessions where students present research paper / project plans, you will be asked to submit an index card with your thoughts, comments, and ideas - this serves to encourage you to spell out your contributions, have you practice creative and analytical thinking 'on the go,' and help your fellow students with their projects.
-The index cards will be reviewed by both the presenting student and by your instructor.
+In each of the sessions where students present research paper / project plans, you will be asked to submit research project feedback with your thoughts, comments, and ideas - this serves to encourage you to spell out your contributions, have you practice creative and analytical thinking 'on the go,' and help your fellow students with their projects.
+The research project feedback will be reviewed by both the presenting student and by your instructor.
 It should explicate three distinct, unique thoughts/comments/questions specific thoughts in response to the session's presentation.